geeksterin/Feb22-DSA-Fundamentals/02.Time and Space Complexity/Readme.md

-## 					Time and Space Complexity Analysis aka .
+## 					Time and Space Complexity Analysis
 -------------------------------------------------------------------------------------------------
  1. WHY Time and space Analysis..

  2. What is CASE in TC Anaylsis:
 	- worst case
 	- best case